dimitri-nicolo/calico/getting-started/kubernetes/managed-public-cloud/aks.md

 ##### Using Azure CLI

-1. Create cluster using `az aks create` with the option `--network-plugin azure`
+1. Create cluster using `az aks create` with the option `--network-plugin azure`.

-1. Create the following daemon set to update Azure CNI plugin so that it operates in transparent mode
+1. Create the following daemon set to update Azure CNI plugin so that it operates in transparent mode.

    ```sh
    kubectl apply -f https://raw.githubusercontent.com/jonielsen/istioworkshop/master/03-TigeraSecure-Install/bridge-to-transparent.yaml